mxriverlynn/backbone.modelbinding/readme.md

 Now when the model's `a_field` is changed, the html element `#someElement` will have it's contents replaced by the value that is entered into the model's `a_field` field.

+*Note:* htmlBindings is experimental as I don't have an actual use for it right now.
+I put it in because it was easy and it might inspire some other ideas at some point.

 ## Use At Your Own Risk

 Note that I'm still in the early stages and has limited functionality.
 Although